Yowsers! Am I having a heart attack?

 “I found Gaviscon is really good and fast, but a milk drink does help as well if you don’t have any tablets,” says MFMer Ivana.
 “Gaviscon is perfectly safe in pregnancy,” she adds.

 And a nice little tip from an MFM fan (and mother of 4), is to try the childhood sweets, Refreshers.
-“Great for heartburn and much cheaper than Gaviscon!” she laughs, knowing that those horrible heartburn days are well behind her.
+“Great for heartburn!” she laughs, knowing that those horrible heartburn days are well behind her.

 But what if it won’t go away?